plausible/website/_posts/2020-09-21-how-to-get-safaris-privacy-report-stamp-of-approval-for-your-website.md

 ## What will Google and the adtech do next?

-Apple has made the life a little bit more difficult for the adtech industry.
+Apple has made life a little bit more difficult for the adtech industry.
 Their data collection has become a little bit less accurate and more people can now escape from being continuously tracked and monitored for behavioral insights.

 Adtech's response to this would be to rely less on third-party tracking and move more of the tracking to first-party.
 There may be an increase in fingerprinting and other alternative ways to track web users without using cookies too.